damiiete/DataQuest/README.md

 # DataQuest
-Repository of projects from data quest.
+Repository of projects done during training in data quest.